raulghiurau/junia/_posts/blog/2024-06-06-effective-seo-strategies-for-2024-whats-new-and-what-still-works.md

   website at the top of search engine results.
 author: Raul
 publish: true
-title: "Effective SEO Strategies for 2024: What's New and What Still Works"
+title: "SEO Strategies for 2024: What's New and What Still Works"
 duration: 4
 category: blog
 tags: seo